raminux/collab.share/development-tutorials/platform-related/p-task-2.md

 4. Adding Projects

 ### Push Notifications
+We can use firebase FCM for both the website and application notifs.

 ### Platform Development Guidelines
 The first page of this section will show all the guidelines and history of the development.